-Here at Martin Allen, we use only the highest-quality finishes which allow for swift drying time.
-All lacquers and oils used take no longer than an hour per coat to dry, which means that the standard four coat finish can be done in less than four hours.
+Here at Martin Allen, we use only the highest-quality finishes, which allow swift drying time.
+All lacquers and oils used take no longer than an hour per coat to dry, which means the standard four coat finish can be done in less than four hours.

 The curing process of the lacquer is a bit longer – the finish is entirely cured in 48 hours.
-Nonetheless, you can comfortably walk across the newly finished floor just an hour after the last coat has been applied without fear of damaging it.
+Nevertheless, you can comfortably walk across the newly finished floor just an hour after the last coat has been applied, without fear of damaging it.

 To ensure a perfect fit and uniform look for the staircase, different sized oak boards are used in every project.
 For example, if the rise is 180mm high, we’d use 180mm wide boards that would be cut to fit the length of the stair’s tread.

 For 320mm wide treads, two 160mm boards will be glued together and sanded to ensure they form a solid surface.
 The tongue of the boards would be cut off, and a new nosing would be added to create the same look as the stairs have got before.
 What that would give us is a solid, uniform construction that can get overcladded in solid oak.